troioi-vn/tele-igniter/README.md

 - The cart functionality
 - Coupons plugin support

-Final goal is to have a bot that can be used by any restaurant that uses TestyIgniter as a backend.
+Final goal is to relese a bot that can be used by any restaurant that uses TestyIgniter as a backend.
 Including not only ordering, but also other user features like booking a table, etc. Plus hopefully admin functionality like managing orders, items and even some features that are not available in TestyIgniter like coupons generation after a certain amount of orders or something like that.

 ## Roadmap
 ### MVP List of stoppers
 - Aply coupon to the item in the cart
 - Filtr coupons by location
 - Process delyvery fee
-- Add user location to order
+- Add user location to the order
-- Add user comment to order
+- Add user comment to the order
-- Add phone number to order
+- Add phone number to the order
-- Place order
+- Place an order
-- Notifications for orders
+- Notifications support

-### Beta
+### Beta todo list
 - Update setup.py, and test on a clean server
 - Chat with admin from the bot
 - Multi language support
 - Get closest locatios when when the user shares his location
+- Managing address book from the bot (wait for the [API to be ready](https://github.com/tastyigniter/ti-ext-api/issues/86))
+- Replace the temporary location info parcer with the [API call](https://github.com/tastyigniter/ti-ext-api/issues/85)

 ### First release
 - Support user matching between Telegram and Testyigniter